The Best Pumpkin Cheesecake

 • Pumpkin: Canned pumpkin puree is fine, or use homemade if you have it.

 • Spices: For that classic, autumn, pumpkin-spice flavor, you’ll need cinnamon, nutmeg, and ground cloves.
-Yum!
+It creates the best warm flavor!

 • Cornstarch: A small amount of cornstarch improves the texture of the cheesecake.